Kaura, Nigeria

 Kaura (Watyap) is a town and a Local Government Area in southern Kaduna State, Nigeria.
-Its headquarters are in the town of Kaura in Asholyio (Moroa) Chiefdom.
 The Local Government Council is chaired by Matthias Siman.
-Other towns include: Takad (Attakar)Manchok and Kagoro.
+Other towns include: Takad (Attakar) Manchok and Kagoro.
 It has an area of 461 km^{2} and a population of 174,626 at the 2006 census.
 The postal code of the area is 801.

 Boundaries

 Kaura (Watyap) Local Government Area (LGA) shares boundaries with Zangon Kataf LGA to the west, Kauru LGA to the north, Jema'a LGA to the south; and Riyom LGA of Plateau State to the east, respectively.

 Administrative subdivisions

 Kaura Local Government Area consists of 10 subdivisions (second-order administrative divisions) or electoral wards, namely: